 We are recognized and approved by the Texas Department of Public Safety.
 Our Board of Directors consists of all the retired Directors of the Department, as well as active and retired DPS personnel.

 In 1935, the Texas Legislature created the Texas Department of Public Safety by consolidating the Texas Highway Motor Patrol from the Texas Highway Department with the Texas Rangers from the Adjutant General's Office.

 The headquarters was established at Camp Mabry in Austin, Texas and in the mid-1950's, the Department moved to its permanent facilities on North Lamar Boulevard and Koenig Lane in Austin.

-During its sixty plus years as the state law enforcement arm, the Department has had many additional responsibilities including regulatory, criminal investigative, motorcycle and concealed handgun training, commercial driver licensing, and coordination of human resources for natural as well as man-made disasters added to its long list of accomplishments.
+During its eighty plus years as the state law enforcement arm, the Department has had many additional responsibilities including regulatory, criminal investigative, motorcycle and concealed handgun training, commercial driver licensing, and coordination of human resources for natural as well as man-made disasters added to its long list of accomplishments.